Indigenous Access Program

 - answer any questions or concerns you have about your studies

-Do I need to bring anything to the interview?
+What to bring to the interview

 Please bring your Confirmation of Aboriginality/Statutory Declaration, if you have not provided it already.
 You may also be required to provide year 12 transcripts or supporting documentation.